Andrei-Math/Andrei-Math/README.md

 ## Education

-- **PhD in Risk Management & Insurance** - Technical University of Munich
+- **PhD Candidate in Risk Management & Insurance** - Technical University of Munich
 - **Master of Science in Mathematics** - University of Munich (LMU)
 - **Bachelor of Science in Mathematics** - Julius Maximilians University of Würzburg